 Rabbi David Greenspoon

-Beyond my professional interests I enjoy playing mandolin, hearing live music, spending time in natural settings, and Costa Rican coffee.
-Anne, Miles, and Micah especially enjoy our family vacations visiting friends up in the Berkshires, or wherever the next beach playing Jimmy Buffett might be.
+Beyond my professional interests I enjoy playing mandolin unplugged or otherwise, hearing live music (especially bluegrass/newgrass/jamgrass and associated music), spending time in natural settings, and specialty coffee.
+My wife Anne and I enjoy our family vacations on any good beach, visiting friends and the indoor and outdoor offerings of the fabulous Berkshires in Western Massachusetts, spending time in Israel, discovering new destinations, or wherever the next Jimmy Buffett gig might be.

 I’d love to say hello at the synagogue, especially on Shabbat, and welcome your emails and calls.
 I am happy to schedule an appointment to meet with you and look forward to connecting with you soon at Congregation Sha’are Shalom!